 - Friday 14th December 2018, 12 noon (week 11): Submit a sample chapter on Tabula.
 You will receive written feedback on this from your supervisor at the start of the spring term.

-Spring term 2018
+Spring term 2019

-- Tuesday 9th January, 2-3, S0.21 (Week 1) Powerpoint Training: Making an effective presentation
+- Tuesday 8th January 2019, _, in _ (Week 1) Powerpoint Training: Making an effective presentation

 - Weeks 2 & 3 (days, locations, and times to be arranged) Present a 10-minute powerpoint presentation before peers and a member of staff of dissertation topic, with handout.
 This should include an outline of the dissertation as a whole, including chapter headings, and explain the dissertation’s research context and original contribution to the topic.
 Special attention should be paid to methodology and structure.
 This will be followed by 5 minutes of discussion.
 Feedback will be given on all aspects of structure, content, and presentation of the talk.
 Students should use handouts and Powerpoint presentations as visual aids.
 Handouts should be given to the staff member leading the group 48 hours before the presentation is due so that photocopies can be made.
 All participants will fill out a feedback form on the others in their group.

 - Wednesday 23rd January 2019 by 12 noon (week 3) Students to submit the precise title of the dissertation on Tabula.

 - Friday 15th March 2019 by 12 noon (last day of term) FINAL SUBMISSION DEADLINE - 12 NOON.
 The final dissertation must be submitted in hard copy to the Departmental office AND electronically on Tabula.
 Please don't forget to allow time for printing + binding.

-Summer Term 2018
+Summer Term 2019

-Tues 26 June: Feedback released
+Tues 27th June: Feedback released